bjansen/vs.language.ceylon/README.md

 ## How to install

+To install on 0.10.x and later, open the command palette and type

+    ext install Ceylon

-Simply clone this repository in Visual Studio Code's customizations directory:
+To install on 0.9.x, clone this repository in Visual Studio Code's customizations directory:

 - Windows %USERPROFILE%\.vscode\extensions
 - Mac $HOME/.vscode/extensions